SammygoodTunes/Tile-Game/README.md

 - Debian 12
 - Windows 10

-If you have an operating system/distribution at your disposal that isn't listed above, then the game may or may not work as intended.
+If you are using an operating system/distribution that isn't listed above, then the game may or may not work as intended.

 ### Dependencies